 October is Children’s Vision Month, which optometric associations across Canada dedicate to raising awareness of the impact undiagnosed vision problems can have on a child’s learning and development.

-Classroom learning is 80% visual.
+So much of classroom learning is visual.
 Students not seeing well, are not performing to their full potential.

 Untreated vision problems can lead to: